jessfett/HW9/README.md

 2. Data Analysis

-I analyzed the remaining CSV files and created a relationship database, which can be found in the [Data Folder](https://github.com/jessfett/HW9/tree/master/data).
+I analyzed the remaining CSV files and created a relationship database, which can be found in the [ERD Folder](https://github.com/jessfett/HW9/tree/master/ERD).
 After that, the tables were created in an SQL file using PGAdmin4 and analyzed for the required questions.

 ## Data Modeling/Data Engineering